JohnColeborn/T2A1-A/README.md

 https://asana.com/resources/agile-methodology

 #  Q4 Provide an overview and description of a standard source control process for an API project.

+- A common approach to standard source control includes but is not limited to version control software such as Git and focuses around certain aspects to achieve its desired outcome.

+    - These aspects include the capacity to backup data, implement multiple simultaneous users, roll back updates, enable tracking on each incoming and outgoing submission.

+    - In regard to how this applies to an API project an example would be multiple users working simultaneously on separate functions to be utilised together in the final product.
+This is achieved through Git by creating and working on separate branches which are upon completion submitted to the main branch to be merged.

+    - After revision and an acceptance by the main branch and supervisor they will be merged and the entire project in the form of the main branch will increase or update to the next version.
+This entire process is tracked by the source control and enables the supervisor to rollback, reject, accept and use many other beneficial tools

 #  Q5 Provide an overview and description of a standard testing process for an API project.